Personal Injury and Legal Malpractice

 The legal malpractice case was settled when the defense agreed to pay for an eye operation that the plaintiff need to restore his eye sight and compensate him for his injury in the sum of $106,000.

-If you feel you were misrepresented or under-represented or served poorly enough to hint at legal malpractice, or are considering filing a personal injury lawsuit and need legal advice, call The Offices of Joel Bacher for a free consult.
+If you feel you were misrepresented or under-represented or served poorly enough to hint at legal malpractice, or are considering filing a personal injury lawsuit and need legal advice, contact The Offices of Joel Bacher for a free consult.